smungur/PconsC3/README.md

 # PconsC3

 Faster, more accurate and entirely open source method for predicting contacts in proteins

+> 🔄 This project is adapted from the original [PconsC3 implementation](https://github.com/mskwark/PconsC3) by Marcin J. Skwark and collaborators.

 If you use PconsC3 please cite:

 * Carlo Baldassi, Marco Zamparo, Christoph Feinauer, Andrea Procaccini, Riccardo Zecchina, Martin Weigt and Andrea Pagnani, (2014) PLoS ONE 9(3): e92721. doi:10.1371/journal.pone.0092721
 * Christoph Feinauer, Marcin J. Skwark, Andrea Pagnani, and Erik Aurell.
 (2014) PLoS Comp Bio: e1003847. doi:10.1371/journal.pcbi.1003847

 # Prerequisites